simplemilk/ITSC-4155_Team_10_Capstone_Project/readme.txt

 Installation Guide:

+To start the project, start two terminals one with the frontend folder and one with the backend folder.

+In one of the terminals change into the frontend folder and type in the following command to start the react page: npm start

-To start the project change the target directory in your console/terminal to niner_finance then type in the following code:
+In the second terminal change into the backend folder and type in the following command to start the node.js as well as the database:

-npm start

-To begin the project
+node index.js

+The webpages should load as well as the database and backend afterwards!!!